Warning for graphic images

 Mary Reeser is known as the “Cinder Woman”.
 She was the first new age case of SHC which “reignited” public interest in the phenomenon.
 She went up in flames in Florida, 1951.
 All that remained of her was her left foot, still slippered, her backbone, and her skull which had inexplicably shrunk to nearly half its original size leaving scientists and doctors baffled.
 She was not the only one to be found this way either (see George Mott later in the post!).
 Reeser was an elderly woman and a known smoker, and her death could have feasibly been due to a heart attack or something akin, killing her and resulting in a dropped cigarette.
 The ignited cigarette would then cause the wick effect.
 The strange state of her remains however, particularly her skull, still defy explanation.

 51 year old Helen Conway, of Upper Darby Pennsylvania, died sitting in a chair in her bedroom in 1964.
 Her grandchildren sat downstairs unaware.
 Like most SHC cases, the fire was already out when firemen arrived, but had been hot enough to melt a TV across the room.
 Helen is the focus of a documentary purported to “dis-prove” the existence of SHC.
 The documentary (understandably) blames careless smoking and dropped matches.
-However it fails to explain the fact that Ms. Conway burst into flames and collapsed into ash in less than 20 minutes given the last time she was seen alive.
+However, it fails to explain the fact that Ms. Conway burst into flames and collapsed into ash in less than 20 minutes, given the last time she was seen alive.
 The wick effect takes a slow burn over a long time, and though it can account for many instances of SHC, this one is still a mystery.

-In 1982 61 year old Jeannie Saffin sat with her elderly father in the kitchen.
-Her father had looked away for a moment, and looked back to find Jeannie engulfed in flames, but sitting unmoving still in her chair.
-Jeannie, who was mentally handicapped and had the capacity of a 6 year old, later died from her severe injuries.
+In 1982 61 year old Jean Saffin sat with her elderly father in their kitchen in Edmonton England.
+Her father had looked away for a moment, and looked back to find Jean engulfed in flames, but sitting unmoving in her chair.
+Jean, who was mentally handicapped and had the capacity of a 6 year old, later died from her severe injuries.
 According to her father and brother, flames shot out of her mouth accompanied by a “roaring” sound.
-Theories abound as to what caused the woman to be consumed by flames so abruptly, and to this day the only real theory is a stray ember caught her flammable nylon dress.
-However her father was adamant that besides the distant pilot light of the stove, the kitchen was free of flames.
+Theories abound as to what caused the woman to be consumed by flames so abruptly, and to this day the only real “explanation” posited is a stray ember caught her flammable nylon dress.
+However, her father was adamant that besides the distant pilot light of the stove, the kitchen was free of flames.
 His own pipe had not yet been lit.

-58 year old George Mott, ironically a retired firefighter, was found as nothing but a pile of ashes in his bed in 1986.
+58 year old George Mott, ironically a retired firefighter, was found disintegrated into his bed in 1986.
 Mott’s skull was also recovered, mysteriously shrunken.
 A multitude of plastic items around Mott’s house had melted, the water had evaporated from the toilet, and hotdogs in the fridge had been boiled in their wrappers.
 The fire was intense enough to cause this damage, but somehow did not catch the house.
 George had been a smoker, but had supposedly quit and was on oxygen and various medications.
 The true cause of his death was never actually determined.
 George was from Crown Point New York.

-In my opinion, many cases can be attributed to the Wick Effect.
+In my opinion many, but not all, cases can be attributed to the Wick Effect.
 The wick effect explanation is satisfying to me not only because of its plausibility, but because it is still really freaking creepy.
 Though not “spontaneous” it is more or less “Human Combustion” regardless, just the explainable kind.

 However, the fact is that not all cases can be attributed solely to this, and even the harshest skeptics such as Joe Nickell admit this.
 The truth is still unknown, but its possible there are multiple rare contributing factors that can cause these mysterious deaths.